boldflight/BibleConverter/test_EPUB/output/1sam.md

 [7] Then Saul struck down the Amalekites all the way from Havilah to Shur, which is next to Egypt.
 [8] He captured King Agag of the Amalekites alive, but he executed all Agag’s people with the sword.
 [9] However, Saul and the army spared Agag, along with the best of the flock, the cattle, the fatlings, and the lambs, as well as everything else that was of value.
 They were not willing to slaughter them.
 But they did slaughter everything that was despised and worthless.
-[10] Then the Lord’s message came to Samuel:
+[10] Then the **Lord**’s message came to Samuel:
 [11] “I regret that I have made Saul king, for he has turned away from me and has not done what I told him to do.”
-Samuel became angry and he cried out to the Lord all that night.
+Samuel became angry and he cried out to the **Lord** all that night.
 [12] Then Samuel got up early to meet Saul the next morning.
 But Samuel was informed, “Saul has gone to Carmel where he is setting up a monument for himself.”
 Then Samuel left and went down to Gilgal.
-[13] When Samuel came to Saul, Saul said to him, “May the Lord bless you!
-I have fulfilled the Lord’s orders.”
+[13] When Samuel came to Saul, Saul said to him, “May the **Lord** bless you!
+I have fulfilled the **Lord’**s orders.”
 [14] Samuel replied, “If that is the case, then what is this sound of sheep in my ears and the sound of cattle that I hear?”
-[15] Saul said, “They were brought from the Amalekites; the army spared the best of the flocks and cattle to sacrifice to the Lord our God.
+[15] Saul said, “They were brought from the Amalekites; the army spared the best of the flocks and cattle to sacrifice to the **Lord** our God.
 But everything else we slaughtered.”
 [16] Then Samuel said to Saul, “Wait a minute!
-Let me tell you what the Lord said to me last night.”
+Let me tell you what the **Lord** said to me last night.”
 Saul said to him, “Tell me.”
 [17] Samuel said, “Is it not true that when you were insignificant in your own eyes, you became head of the tribes of Israel?
-The Lord chose you as king over Israel.
+The **Lord** chose you as king over Israel.
-[18] The Lord sent you on a campaign saying, ‘Go and exterminate those sinful Amalekites!
+[18] The **Lord** sent you on a campaign saying, ‘Go and exterminate those sinful Amalekites!
 Fight against them until you have destroyed them.’
-[19] Why haven’t you obeyed the Lord?
+[19] Why haven’t you obeyed the **Lord**?
 Instead you have greedily rushed upon the plunder!
-You have done what is wrong in the Lord’s estimation.”
+You have done what is wrong in the **Lord**’s estimation.”
-[20] Then Saul said to Samuel, “But I have obeyed the Lord!
-I went on the campaign the Lord sent me on.
+[20] Then Saul said to Samuel, “But I have obeyed the **Lord**!
+I went on the campaign the **Lord** sent me on.
 I brought back King Agag of the Amalekites after exterminating the Amalekites.
-[21] But the army took from the plunder some of the sheep and cattle—the best of what was to be slaughtered—to sacrifice to the Lord your God in Gilgal.”
+[21] But the army took from the plunder some of the sheep and cattle—the best of what was to be slaughtered—to sacrifice to the **Lord** your God in Gilgal.”
 [22] Then Samuel said,
 “Does the Lord take pleasure in burnt offerings and sacrifices as much as he does in obedience?